CloudVeneto/CVUserGuide/source/GettingStarted.rst

 You can now proceed creating a key-pair.
-This is a secret key which will allow you to interact with your virtual machine once it is created.
+This is a secret key which will allow you to interact with your virtual machines once they are created.
 This key should be handled with similar security to a password or an ssh key so it should only be stored in a secure directory such as a private area in your home folder.